 Select the country of your choice

-Revitalization of agricultural production – Departments of Diourbel and Fatick
+Revitalization of agricultural production of family farms – Departments of Diourbel and Fatick

 Market gardenings in the Diourbel region enjoyed a flourishing period and contributed for a long time to supply Dakar’s market.
 But this production has gradually deteriorated and is now reduced to a few localized sites.